 Consider adding your preferred QC plots to a group using the Add Group button.
 Your custom plot group will appear under the Grouped Plots list.
 When plotting a group, all plots within that group are simultaneously plotted.
+For more information about how to Add Groups, see Add Group on page 94.

-3.5.4.5 Smooth Solution (IE/IEX only)
+3.5.6 Smooth Solution (IE/IEX only)